ATM90E32 Power Sensor

 state_topic: ${disp_name}/ct1/reverse_active_energy

-If the power, power_factor, reactive_power, forward_active_energy, or reverse_active_energy configuration variables are used, care must be taken to ensure that the line ATM90E32’s voltage is from is the same phase as the current transformer is installed on.
+If the power, power_factor, reactive_power, forward_active_energy, or reverse_active_energy configuration variables are used, care must be taken to ensure that the line ATM90E32’s voltage is from the same phase as the current transformer is installed on.
 This is significant in split-phase or multi phase installations.
 On a house with 240 split-phase wiring (very common in the US), one simple test is to reverse the orientation of the current transformer on a line.
 If the power factor doesn’t change sign, it is likely that the voltage fed to the ATM90E32 is from the other phase.

 The CircuitSetup Expandable 6 channel board can easily handle this situation by cutting the jumpers JP12/13 to allow a separate VA2 to be input on the J3 pads.
 Make sure that current taps connected to CT 1-3 are on the phase from which VA is fed (the barrel jack) and the taps connected to CT3-6 are on the phase from which VA2 is fed.
 See the CicuitSetup repo for more details on this.